Early adapted barn oasts were simple timber constructions, with weatherboarded walls, and tiled roofs.

 A larger kiln would need more fuel to heat the larger space, so a smaller kiln could be more efficient for a smaller load.
 Kiln roofs were built of varying heights.
 Problems could develop from an unsuitable height; a too shorter roof may draw out air too quickly and drying the hops too quickly, and a too taller roof may struggle drawing enough air through the cowl.

 During the 20th Century, oil and electricity was introduced to the oast houses, and many were adapted to suit the technology.
 The wood/charcoal fired kilns were changed to oil, and controlled louvred and fan driven draught systems were added to the roofs.
 Flues were fitted to control the fumes.

 The Watson ventilator, designed in the 1960's.
 This replaced the whole kiln roof and cowl, with a wooden mechanically draughted ventilated louvred roof.
 It was considered unsightly by comparison, and most have since been removed during conversion, which is why few remain.
 Their scarcity makes it more important that those that remain are not removed.

 Once an oast house had finished its life of hop-drying, the kiln roofs were often removed and replaced with a more conventional flat of pitched roof.

-Nowadays, oast houses have become desirable residences and many owners want an authentic looking oast, so many of those roofs are being reinstated back to their original tall roofs with cowls.
+Nowadays, oast houses have become desirable residences and many owners and planning officers want an original looking oast, so many of those roofs are being reinstated back to their original tall roofs with cowls.